Male - Carp, ON 2017/05/16

 For further info on this species, refer to the Butterflies of Canada

 (Note: Although the Butterflies of Canada describes Celastrina ladon, much of that description actually applies to the Celastrina lucia.
-Since the publishing of The Butterflies of Canada, the two species were determined to be distinct, and C. lucia is the more common species in Quebec. )
+Since the publishing of The Butterflies of Canada, the two species were determined to be distinct, and C. lucia is the only Celastrina species found in the Maritimes. )